engula/engula/README.md

 Demo 2 is now in progress and will release in Nov 2021.
 You can check [the discussion](https://github.com/engula/engula/discussions/29) for more details.

+## Contributing

+If you are interested in contributing to the Engula project, please take a look at the [CONTRIBUTING.md](CONTRIBUTING.md).